andremarcelonunes/Projeto-Shark-Attack/README.md

 9	(78.4, 87.0]	0.001510

 ```
-Hum!?
-Change a little, isn´t?  it seems like white shark attack less childrem!
-Is it true!?
+Huum!?
+Change a little, isn't?  it seems like white shark attack less people bellow 18  than others !
+Is it really true!?

-### Let´s check the activities envolved in those attacks by white shark
+### Let´s check the activities involved in those attacks by white shark

 Maybe, knowing what people are doing it´s possible to know your age.
 Maybe?